dragokas/hijackthis/README.md

  * Generate reports and presents them in an organized fashion
  * Does not target specific programs and URLs
  * Detects only the methods used by hijackers to force you onto their sites
- * The possibility of adding to autostart scanning at system boot (//TODO)
+ * The possibility of adding to autostart scanning at system boot (coming soon)
  * No need constant updates

 ## New on version 3